IMoronPirate/imoronpirate.github.io/_posts/2019-07-05-rotations_explained.md

 $$\theta = \bm{a}\cdot \bm{b}$$ around the axis $$\bm{u} = \bm{a} \times \bm{b}$$.
 Therefore, we can use the Rodrigues' formula for $$\theta$$ and $$\bm{u}$$.

+## Get Euler's angles from rotation matrix

+A common case is when we know the rotation matrix as we can extract above and we want to translate this in Euler's angles.
+First of all, we have to define which Euler rotation since there are many of them.
+In my company, we use an Euler-321 rotation.

 This post ends here, if you have comments/feedbacks drop me an [email](mailto:i.moron.pirate@gmail.com), they are appreciated.